springfall2008/batpred/docs/output-data.md

 - predbat.soc_kw_best_h8 - Single data point for the predicted state of charge in 8 hours time (useful for calibration charts, predicted vs actual)
 - predbat.soc_kw_best_h12 - Single data point for the predicted state of charge in 12 hours time (useful for calibration charts, predicted vs actual)

-carbon_today Carbon today so far in g carbon_best Predicted Carbon energy best in g carbon Predicted Carbon energy in g carbon_now Grid Carbon intensity history g/kWh

-## Best PV 10%
+## Best PV 10% Prediction data

-The calculated best results under the PV 10% scenario for the forecast_hours duration:
+Predbat outputs the following best results under the PV 10% scenario for the forecast_hours duration, these are known as the 'best10' prediction:

 - predbat.best10_metric - Predicted best cost in pence using the PV 10% solar forecast
 - predbat.best10_export_energy- Predicted best export energy in kWh for PV 10%